Parent’s Guide to Discipline and Appeals

 It is vital to remember that the 24 hour rule MUST be followed in these cases unless there is an imminent risk to the safety of a player or other KMHA member.
 The 24 Hour Rule is simply explained as follows; when problems arise it is a benefit for all concerned to wait for a day before you report an issue so that the emotion of a situation does not get in the way of the facts.

-D&A Hearing process
+Hearing process

-D&A Hearings generally happen for three reasons;
+Hearings generally happen for three reasons:

-1. A player has established a pattern of negative on-ice behaviour that has resulted in the need for a hearing
+1. A player has established a pattern of negative behaviour that has resulted in the need for a hearing

 2. An incident(s) has occurred at the team level that has not been able to be resolved to the satisfaction and has therefore been escalated